 Scalable Statistics and Machine Learning Algorithms are essential for extracting insights from Big Data.
-Our interdisciplinary team is trying to address a number of challenging analysis problems from a number of science domains at Lawrence Berkeley National Lab (LBNL).
-We are developing novel algorithms, and using state-of-the-art methods from High Performance Computing, Scientific Data Management and Parallel I/O for running software at scale on NERSC resources.
+Our interdisciplinary team is trying to address a number of challenging analysis problems from a number of science domains at Lawrence Berkeley National Lab (Berkeley Lab).
+We are developing novel algorithms, and using state-of-the-art methods from High-Performance Computing, Scientific Data Management, and Parallel I/O for running software at scale on NERSC resources.

 We are addressing the problem of extracting a unified object catalog of objects in the sky from multiple telescope datasets (Sloan Digital Sky Survey, Palomar Transient Factory, Wide-Field Infrared Survey Explorer).
 The catalog (with associated uncertainties) will be used for target selection phase for the DESI project.
 We are formulating the problem as a graphical model; the major challenge is in performing efficient inference on the trillion-pixel dataset.
 We will explore stochastic variational inference and distributed Markov Chain Monte Carlo approaches for parameter estimation.